Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 Additionally, Annuity.org’s posts also feature a named editor, so not only are readers reassured of the writer’s expertise, but they can also see that the brand has had the content vetted for accuracy.

-Most importantly, each post not only links out to reputable sources but also cites each reference with authors, publications and links at the foot of the page.
-Hyperlinking to reputable sources is a bare minimum for establishing credibility, and listing the references gives the reader the opportunity to skim the publication names and make a judgement about source quality quickly and easily.
+Most importantly, each post not only links out to reputable sources but also cites each reference with authors, publications, and links at the foot of the page.
+Hyperlinking to reputable sources is a bare minimum for establishing credibility, and listing the references gives the reader the opportunity to skim the publication names and make a judgment about source quality quickly and easily.

 8. Lemonade: Flexible Site Functionality